Plymouth Corporation Tramways

 Plymouth Corporation Tramways conductor 1920s

-A blow-up of the photo showing details of the collar, epaulette and cap insignia.
+An enlargement of the above photograph showing details of the collar, epaulette and cap insignia.
 The buttons are of the pattern introduced after the November 1925 change of name to ‘Plymouth Corporation Tramways and Transport Department’.

 Plymouth Corporation Tramways Tram No 155 and crew 1938